Important things you need to know

 Multiple policies at the same address

-We may provide a discount if there is more than one policy at the same address.
+We may provide a discount if there’s more than one policy at the same address.
 This could result in anyone at the address who has a policy or quote with us being made aware that someone else living at the address also has insurance with us.

 In the event that we process personal information outside the UK, the processing in those locations is protected by UK and European data standards.

-If the information you provide to us is transferred to countries outside the European Economic Area (EEA), by us or our suppliers, steps will be taken to ensure that appropriate security measures are in place with the aim of ensuring that your privacy rights continue to be protected.
+If the information you provide to us is transferred to countries outside the UK and the European Economic Area (EEA) by us or our suppliers, steps will be taken to make sure appropriate security measures are in place with the aim of ensuring that your privacy rights continue to be protected.

-Where your claim occurs abroad, we will also send data to the necessary service providers and agencies as required to service your claim.
+Where your claim occurs abroad, we’ll also send data to the necessary service providers and agencies as required to service your claim.

 The Industry Databases and Institutions we check and exchange information with